Ruchithrt/WordCraft/README.md

 Remove any formatting from your text with the clear formatting feature.
 This is useful when pasting text from different sources and you want to start with a clean slate.

 ### 4. Copy to Clipboard
 Copy your modified text to the clipboard seamlessly.
-Quickly integrate TextUtils into your workflow by easily copying the transformed text for use in other applications.
+Quickly integrate WordCraft into your workflow by easily copying the transformed text for use in other applications.

 ### 5. Text-to-Speech
-TextUtils goes beyond traditional text manipulation by offering a text-to-speech feature.
+WordCraft goes beyond traditional text manipulation by offering a text-to-speech feature.
 Have your text spoken out loud, making it a valuable tool for accessibility or when you want to review content hands-free.
 <hr>

 ## Getting Started

 1. **Installation:**
-   - Clone the repository: `git clone https://github.com/your-username/textutils.git`
+   - Clone the repository: `git clone https://github.com/your-username/WordCraft.git`
-   - Navigate to the project directory: `cd textutils`
+   - Navigate to the project directory: `cd WordCraft`
    - Install dependencies: `npm install`

 2. **Usage:**